DominoKorean/Render-dragon-shader-list/README.md

 <details>
 <summary>Information</summary>

-A crossplatform injector that can be used to make minecraft apk's load shaders (not patched apk) and can clone the apk to have it aside the original one.
+A cross platform injector that can be used to make Minecraft APKs load shaders and also clone the apk to have it aside the original one.
+Keep in mind this is not the same as Patched Minecraft (MaterialBinLoader).

 </details>